-Craniosacral Therapy (CST) is a light touch manual therapy that works with the body's selfcorrecting mechanism to affect multiple structural and physiological systems in attaining greater health and well-being.
+Craniosacral Therapy (CST) is a light touch manual therapy that works with the body's self-correcting mechanism to affect multiple structural and physiological systems in attaining greater health and well being.
 As the name implies, it involves mobilizing restrictions within the cranium and the sacrum.
-However, because of the anatomical and physiological connections, it is really a whole-body approach.
-It is practiced by various healthcare professionals who have a license to touch.
+However, because of the anatomical and physiological connections, it is really a whole body approach.
+It is practiced by various healthcare professionals including physical therapists.